Shiffrin, Goggia take positive vibes from downhill training

 “It was so tragic,” she said.

 If not for being hurt, she would have been an overwhelming favorite to collect another gold.
-Consider: Goggia won seven consecutive downhills that she entered from December 2020 through this season.
+Consider: Goggia has won the last eight World Cup downhills she finished, a streak that began in December 2020.

 She couldn’t bear the thought of not trying to defend her title, not getting at least a chance to return to the Olympics and give it a shot.